telerik/document-processing-docs/knowledge-base/pdfprocessing-change-file-size-through-image-quality-and-compression.md

 The size of the exported PDF file depends on the value of the [ImageQuality]({%slug radpdfprocessing-concepts-imagequality%}) and [ImageCompression](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings#imagecompression) properties of the [PDF Export Setting](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings#export-settings).
 You can try different combinations with these values in order to achieve different results.

-This examples showcases all four __ImageCompression__ options and how each option behaves with a different __ImageQuiality__.
+This example showcases all four __ImageCompression__ options and how each option behaves with a different __ImageQuiality__.
 In general, lowering the image quality will lower the file size.

 >The result file sizes seen in the comments are based on a sample document and should be just used as reference.